April 11, 2026

 The actual hard problem

 Start narrow.
-Pick the two or three sources where your team actually stores real, current knowledge.
+Pick two or three sources where your team actually stores real, current knowledge.
 Get those working well.
 Expand only after you trust what you have.

 Need someone to build this for you?